Ivan-Egorov/GeometryShapes/README.md

-Educational project with basic OOP principles and JUnit tests.
+An educational project on basic OOP principles and JUnit tests.